HazemTech365/PowerMenu/README.md

   - **Classic Mode** theme in the next release
   - Additional themes including **Dark Mode** coming soon
 - 💻 **CLI Mode** toggle added in Options for command line control.
+- **🛠️ Auto-Updater System**
+  Seamlessly checks for the latest version of the tool from GitHub.
+  If an update is found:
+  - Prompts the user to update
+  - Automatically downloads the updated EXE
+  - Closes the current app
+  - Reopens the new version — **in administrator mode**, like a pro! 😎
+  All without manual effort.
+Just pure automation magic.✨
+- **🌐 Multi-language Support**
+  Interface translation for a global audience!
+  Switch between languages with ease — English, Arabic, and more to come!
+  Get ready for **multilingual** support

 ---